 Two guests at our dinner party—a Brit and a Yank—had declarations to make as they sat down.
 “I have an irrational fear of mushrooms,” said one.
 “Me too,” said the other.

 “Thank goodness I like a challenge,” said I.

 One of my tricks for converting mycophobes is to serve several types of mushrooms in separate bowls.
 But each one is cooked the same way with butter, garlic and parsley and served as a mini buffet.
 Few people can resist the temptation to compare and contrast bite-size pieces of food between courses.

-My wife and I were volunteering on a small organic farm in France’s southern Tuscany region.
+My wife and I were volunteering on a small organic farm in Italy’s southern Tuscany region.
 Luisa, the farmer, didn’t believe in letting work get in the way of having a good time.

 While drinking bottles of local wine over dinner and watching the rest of us—two more Yanks, a Spaniard and three Italians—roaring with pleasure while forking up glistening bits of the mushrooms I’d prepared, our Anglophonic mycophobes began racing to eat their share.
 At the end of the meal, the Brit asked, “Are there any more of the hedgehogs left?”

 The hedgehog in question was one of the half-dozen varieties of edible mushrooms we’d harvested the day before with the help of Severino, the local one-eyed forager.